Vishalmunagekar/study/README.md

 3. Final Class: A class that cannot be subclassed.
 4. Final Parameter: A parameter whose value cannot be modified within the method.
 - Using the `final` keyword appropriately can help in writing more *robust*, *secure*, and *maintainable* code by explicitly preventing unintended modifications.

+## static
+The **static** keyword in Java is used to declare a member variable or method that belongs to the class itself, rather than to an instance of the class.
+This means that static members can be accessed without creating an instance of the class.

+1. Static variables are shared by all instances of the class.
+2. Static methods can be called without creating an instance of the class.
+3. Static members can be accessed using the class name, rather than an instance variable.
+4. Static members are initialized before any instance of the class is created.
+5. Static members can only access other static members.

 ## marker interfaces
 A marker interface in Java is an interface that does not contain any methods or constants.
 It is used to indicate that a class implementing the interface has some special property or behavior.
 Marker interfaces are used to provide additional information about an object to the compiler and JVM.
 This information can be used to perform certain actions or optimizations.